Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Proof of Proposition : Existence and bifurcation of TWs

 Our proof is based on the classical theorem by Crandall and Rabinowitz (C.-R.), see~\cite{crandall1971bifurcation}.
 Recall that this theorem establishes the existence of bifurcation of family of solutions $x=x(K)$ for the equation $F(x, K) =0$ under several conditions on $F$.
-We divide the proof of Theorem \ref{thm:bif_and_tw_existence} into three steps.
+We divide the proof of Proposition \ref{thm:bif_and_tw_existence} into four steps.

-\begin{proof}[Proof of Theorem~\ref{thm:bif_and_tw_existence}] {\bf Step 1.} {\it Functional setting for C.-R. theorem for our free-boundary problem with nonlinear diffusion.} In this step we perform the change of coordinates that maps the moving domain $\Omega(t)$ with free boundary to the unit disk and we compute the operator of the problem \eqref{eq:1_2d}--\eqref{eq:5_2d} in these new coordinates.
-Finally, we construct the function $F(x, K)$ for our application of the C.-R. Theorem given by \eqref{eq:F_nonlinear}.
+\begin{proof}[Proof of Proposition~\ref{thm:bif_and_tw_existence}] {\bf Step 1.} {\it Functional setting for C.-R. theorem for our free-boundary problem with nonlinear diffusion.} In this step we perform the change of coordinates that maps the moving domain $\Omega(t)$ with free boundary to the unit disk and we compute the operator of the problem \eqref{eq:1_2d}--\eqref{eq:5_2d} in these new coordinates.
+Finally, we construct the function $F(x, K)$ for our application of the C.-R. Theorem given by \eqref{eq:F_nonlinear} below.